pomerium/documentation/content/docs/enterprise/reference/configure.md

   id3@example.com,user3
   ```

 - A tar or zip file containing files of one of the formats above.
 The file path within the tar file specifies the record type, if not defined in the configuration.
-For example, in an arhive containing the following structure:
+For example, in an archive containing the following structure:

   ```bash
   example.com/geoip.csv